About The Program

 Welcome to the University of Louisville Radiology Residency website!

 Our residency program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and includes 20 residents from all parts of the country.
 We rotate through four Louisville hospitals, including University of Louisville Hospital, Kosair Children's Hospital, the Louisville VA Medical Center, and Jewish Hospital.
-The majority of time is spent at the University of Louisville Hospital which is a Level I Trauma Center in Kentucky and serves as the academic referral center for approximately 1 million people in Kentucky and Southern Indiana.
+The majority of time is spent at the University of Louisville Hospital which is a Level 1 Trauma Center and serves as the academic referral center for approximately 1 million people in Kentucky and Southern Indiana.

 Areas of rotation include angiography/interventional, neuroradiology, body imaging, ultrasound, nuclear medicine, GI/GU, chest, cardiac, musculoskeletal, pediatrics, mammography, OB ultrasound, and emergency radiology.